-I don’t care where you take these babies, they’ll be a definite crowd-pleaser.
-I come home with an empty dish every time.
-I’ve made these more than a handful of times and I think this was my best batch yet!
+I don’t care where you take these Homemade Twix Bars, people will love them.
+I come home with an empty dish every time I make them.
 Don’t mind me as I stuff my face with them while I type this up.
-(P.S.
-I found this recipe at King Arthur Flour.)

 Homemade Twix Bars

 These Homemade Twix Bars will satisfy your Twix cravings, but also become a crowd favorite dessert recipe with the shortbread, caramel, and chocolate layers!

 - 2 tsp. vanilla extract

 - For the crust:

 - Spray a 9x13 in pan with cooking spray, or line with parchment paper.
 Set aside.